somilyadav7/aps-portfolio.github.io/README.md

 **Algorithm:** Trie Data Structure

-LinkedIn's ATS (Applicant Tracking System) score calculation aims to evaluate resumes based on specific parameters such as keywords, experience, education, and skills.
+**Use Case:** LinkedIn's ATS (Applicant Tracking System) score calculation aims to evaluate resumes based on specific parameters such as keywords, experience, education, and skills.
 A Trie data structure can be effectively used to store and match keywords and phrases from resumes, enabling quick and efficient scoring.

 **Challenges:** The primary challenges in calculating an ATS score include handling large volumes of resumes, accurately matching keywords and phrases, and ensuring that the scoring algorithm is efficient and scalable.
 The system must process resumes quickly and provide meaningful scores based on predefined criteria